writetoleft/CPSC312/README.md

 -- Euterpea

-Cabal users can usually get by with the following in their console:
+Cabal users can typically get this done problem-free by entering the following in their console:

 -- cabal update